 The algorithms on Facebook go off engagement rates, the more people stop and take notice and engage with your posts, sends a message to Facebook that there must be something interesting about it and therefore places it in front of more people.

-On the one hand you can create engaging content but it will always fail to engage if nobody gets to see it.
+On the one hand, you can create engaging content but it will always fail to engage if nobody gets to see it.
 You neither want a presence which appears too adverty either.

 The most successful campaigns use a concoction of different strategies.
 As video becomes more popular it also becomes more saturated losing engagement rates.
-Marketers need to constantly look at trends and see which advertisement techniques are working and which are becoming over saturated.
+Marketers need to constantly look at trends and see which advertisement techniques are working and which are becoming oversaturated.

 The best rule of thumb is to never water down the quality of your content, you are only ever as good as your last post.
-A few poorly thought out posts and people won’t bother to read your content and with it engagement rates will fall.
+A few poorly thought out posts and people won’t bother to read your content and with it, engagement rates will fall.
 So not content for the sake of posting something.

 Videos are becoming more and more popular, your Facebook feed will be saturated with them.
 There are limitations.
 85% of Facebook users watch videos without sound.
 Meaning captions are crucial to their success.
 Just uploading a video is not enough.

-Marketers are spending more and more money on videos, however, engagement rates on videos are falling which could be a trend that everyone is doing them and (users getting sick of them) It’s all about continuously looking at trends and seeing gaps where there’s potential to cost effectively get ahead.
+Marketers are spending more and more money on videos, however, engagement rates on videos are falling which could be a trend that everyone is doing them and (users getting sick of them) It’s all about continuously looking at trends and seeing gaps where there’s potential to cost-effectively get ahead.

 Many publishers are creating animations with captions as opposed to traditional video.
 Apps like Powtoon and Moovly enable you to make your own video content.
 For some reason words via a video work better than those sitting on a page.
-There are Facebook publishing companies who make a living solely from this type of communication.
+There are Facebook publishing companies that make a living solely from this type of communication.